This is my advice about for those thinking of going one of the many Los Angeles Recording Schools.

 If You Want to Take Recording Lessons and/or Music Production Lessons or Piano/Keyboard Lessons at Current Sound

-Still Interesting in Going to a Big Los Angeles Recording School?
+Still Interesting in Going to one of the Big Los Angeles Recording Schools?

 Here is a list of a few of the large Los Angeles recording schools that I’ve heard of: